maddenp/ddts/README.md

 The system is adapted to a specific tested code and runtime platform by providing implementations of a set of methods in _library.rb_.

-A simple example implementation (numerical integration using the trapezoid rule) is provided in the _ex_ directory, along with definition files and a full set of definitions in _ex/library.rb_.
+A simple example implementation (numerical integration using the trapezoid rule) is provided in the _ex_ directory, along with definition files and a full set of definitions in _ex/library.rb_ (a graph image showing the ancestry relationships between the run definitions can be found in _ex/rundefs.png_).
 In a Bourne-family shell, run `DDTSCONF=ex ddts ex_suite` to run the example suite.
 GNU `tar` and an MPI installation providing `mpif90` and `mpirun` on your path are required.

 DDTS has mostly recently been tested with JRuby Complete 1.7.15.
 Other versions may or may not work.
 Place _jruby-complete.jar_ in DDTS' top-level directory before invoking `ddts`.